UniversalDependencies/docs/_ru-dep/nmod.md

 shortdef: 'nominal modifier'
 ---

 The `nmod` relation is used for nominal modifiers.
-They depend either on another noun (group “noun dependents”) or on a predicate (group “non-core dependents of clausal predicates”).
+They depend on another noun (group “noun dependents”).

 `nmod` is a [noun](cs-pos/NOUN) (or noun phrase) functioning as a non-core (oblique) argument or adjunct.